 We do not give a risk score to each watercourse, instead we categorise the flood risk management system in which it sits.
 The main rivers locally sit within the Radcot Cut system, which was first assessed in 2005, and reviewed in 2007.
 Since 2005 the Radcot Cut System has been categorised as a high risk system, however from April 2008 when assessed against flood risk, this system will be categorised as a medium risk system.
-This is because of the total number of properties within the flood plain is medium with little risk to life.
+This is due to the total number of properties within the flood plain and the risk to life compared to other areas.
 Every year we aim to undertake work in all high risk systems and some medium risk systems.
 In some areas we are reconsidering the classification in light of the July floods, the Radcot Cut is one of these.